 Hillview Floristry

 This silkscreen print depicts a moment at a market stall, focusing on the interaction between Wanda, the flower seller, and her wares.
-A large section of pink represents the plastic wrap around a bouquet, partially concealing the flowers, while a bold blue signifies a plastic bag—a common but often unnoticed detail of daily life.
-Wanda's hands emerge between these colors, offering the flowers with a quiet gesture.
+A large section of pink represents the plastic wrap around a bouquet, partially concealing the flowers, while a bold blue signifies a plastic bag - a common but often unnoticed detail of daily life.
+Wanda's hands emerge between these colours, offering the flowers with a quiet gesture.

 Her image is rendered in halftone dots, reminiscent of vintage newsprint, which blend into the flowers, suggesting a connection between the seller and her work.
 The piece highlights themes of identity and labor, exploring how individuals invest themselves in their professions.
 The contrast between the vibrant flowers and the stark plastic emphasizes the divide between the natural and the manufactured, the valued and the disposable.